KaiH-H/ocean-ml/cutting_data.md

 BATS longitude range goes from -59.648999999999994 degrees west (360 -59.648999999999994 degrees east) to 66.211 degrees west (360-66.211 degrees east)

-Variables = vertical and horizontal velocities of specific lat/long
+Variables = vertical and horizontal velocities of specific lat/long Meausurng physical, chemical, biological properties of the specific locations Have to cut down the u and v data points for just the BATS location